florian/observable/README.md

 // Adding the Observable methods to an existing object:
 Observable.mixin(a)

+// Add the methods to the prototype of a constructor function Observable.mixin(Constructor.prototype)

 // Create a new object that has all the Observable methods var a = new Observable()
 ```